 While some people don’t get treatment because they don’t see the need for assistance, others don’t do not seek help because they feel that the cost of care would stretch the family budget to the breaking point.
 While the Affordable Care Act mandates that insurance providers cover mental health care, patients may still have to pay out of pocket for their treatment.
 Some insurance plans only cover limited treatment options.
 In some cases, an insurance company may decline to cover drug rehab.2

 In addition to issues involving cost, some people with addiction struggle with their relationships.
-They may be engaged in a relationship that features addiction or substance abuse, that makes it very hard to break free.
+They may be engaged in a relationship that features addiction or substance abuse, which makes it very hard to break free.
 Men and women may feel that if they stop using and reach out to an addiction treatment facility, they will lose the person closest to them.
 Some people even have codependent relationships that feature addiction.
 An intimate partner in a relationship like this might not even support the concept of sobriety.
 As a result, that person could try to sabotage any attempt at recovery.

 Sabotaging Sobriety in Treatment